jatan-ops/pyodide-react/README.md

 removed state mgmt between interactions, pyodide instance maintains state.
 Only convert to JS list when need to save.

+In next iteration, run pyodide.current on a worker thread.